How Do You Contest a Will?

 “So, if there’s a situation where someone has died, and there’s a significant amount of assets involved, [people who are interested in contesting a will] need to start looking really quickly to figure out if there’s anything to challenge and what the timeframe is,” says Will.

-To ensure you meet the deadlines, “you really need to get a capable attorney specializing in estate litigation cases.”
+To ensure you meet the deadlines, “you really need to get a capable attorney specializing in estate litigation cases.
+The rules that apply to estate litigation often differ from your standard litigation procedures.”

-“Trusts and estates are different enough that even excellent general litigators may miss some of the nuances or “traps for the unwary,” or may have to charge more to educate themselves on the special rules and issues involved when compared to lawyers who specialize in this area and sort of know those things off the top of their heads.”
+“Trusts and estates are different enough that even excellent general litigators may miss some of the nuances or ‘traps for the unwary.’
+They may have to charge more to educate themselves on the special rules and issues.
+Lawyers who specialize in this area sort of know those things off the top of their heads.”

 Look for a lawyer who specializes in wills in the Super Lawyers directory for your estate planning needs.